Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 ---
 short_title: Create your own ChatGPT with RAG
-description: Discover how to create and populate a vector database, create a web chat interface and an API to expose your agent to the web interface.
+description: Discover how to create and populate a vector database, create a Web chat interface and an API to expose your agent to the Web interface.
 type: workshop
 authors:
 - Yohan Lasorsa